daviddwlee84/Minecraft/MODules.md

 * [1.17 優化模組整理](https://www.notion.so/ac595613bb744e3f9d5467e049397e76?v=a284736c4dcd45fd863e9ba92cea31a2)

 #### Sodium

+> Not much effect when only using on the server

 * [Sodium - Mods - Minecraft - CurseForge](https://www.curseforge.com/minecraft/mc-mods/sodium)
 * [CaffeineMC/sodium-fabric: A Fabric mod designed to improve frame rates and reduce micro-stutter](https://github.com/CaffeineMC/sodium-fabric)